ava-labs/avalanchego/x/merkledb/README.md

 * For adjacent key-value changes `(k1,v1)` and `(k2,v2)` in `kvs`, there doesn't exist a key-value change `(k3,v3)` between `r` and `r'` such that `k1 < k3 < k2`.
 In other words, `kvs` is a contiguous set of key-value changes.

 Change proofs are useful for applying changes between revisions.
 For example, suppose a client has a MerkleDB instance at revision `r`.
 The client learns that the state has been updated and that the new root is `r'`.
 The client can request a change proof from a server at revision `r'`, and apply the changes in the change proof to change its state from `r` to `r'`.
 Note that `r` and `r'` need not be "consecutive" revisions.
 For example, it's possible that the state goes from revision `r` to `r1` to `r2` to `r'`.
 The client apply changes to get directly from `r` to `r'`, without ever needing to be at revision `r1` or `r2`.

+#### Verification

+Unlike simple proofs and range proofs, change proofs require additional context to verify.
+Namely, the prover must have the trie at the start root `r`.

+The verification algorithm is similar to range proofs, except that instead of inserting the key-value changes, start proof and end proof into an empty trie, they are added to the trie at revision `r`.

 ## Serialization